 Fast Fashion Fabric Quality

-People really don’t care or maybe the younger generation do not understand about quality fabrics.
+People really don’t care or maybe the younger generation does not understand quality fabrics.
 Which is why the current high street brands take advantage to hike up the prices and sell utter crap.

 I am kicking myself giving away all my wardrobe I bought before 2005.
 Most I lost in a house fire.